Skip to Content

 What to expect from the longest train ride in the world?

-There are three types of carriages: platzkart (open carriage), second class, and first-class.
+There are three types of carriages: platzkart (open carriage), second class, and first class.
 The beds on the coaches are quite comfortable: I’m 6 feet tall and I didn’t feel uncomfortable not even for a minute.
 The food was much better than I expected but the most difficult part was the shower.
-The only showers in the train are reserved for first-class passengers.
+The only showers on the train are reserved for first-class passengers.
 However, don’t forget that this is Russia and you can get a hot shower for a small fee if you get friendly with the conductor.

 moscow to vladivostok trainPrepare to see the best and worst of Russia.
 You will pass through dense forests and grassless steppes, high mountains, and green valleys, big cities, and isolated villages… You’ll watch 9,000 km passing by as Russia slowly unveils its secrets, whether through its shy, stunning landscapes or loud, vodka-drinking people.

-But, if you’re not planning to take a tour, you can always learn a lot from the people that get on and off the train.
+But, if you’re not planning to take a tour, you can always learn a lot from the people who get on and off the train.
 Every person you meet on the train can uncover a jigsaw from the big enigma Russia is.
 Every breakfast shot of Vodka, every game of Durak (a Russian card game), every drunken discussion about politics in the late nights…

-It’s not just 7 days in the train.
+It’s not just 7 days on the train.
 It’s a chance to meet people from all around the country and learn a lot about Russia on the way.
 Their faces and stories simply became images in my head of the regions where they were coming from.
 They were a big part of my journey.

 Part 1: Moscow to Irkutsk